Would you buy a used bottle of Sriracha sauce for $500?

-Irwindale-based hot sauce company Huy Fong, which makes the sauce, says they don’t know when the shortage will end.
+Huy Fong, the Irwindale, California-based company that makes the sauce, says they don’t know when the shortage will end.

 “Unfortunately, we are still experiencing a shortage of raw material,” the company told USA Today in a statement.
 “Although some production did resume this past fall season, we continue to have a limited supply that continues to affect our production.”